gentlee/react-redux-cache/README.md

 #### How race conditions are handled?

-**Queries:** Queries are throttled: query with the same cache key (generated from params by default) is cancelled if already running.
+**Queries:** Queries are deduplicated: queries with the same cache key (generated from params by default) use existing fetch promise if already fetching.

-**Mutations:** Mutations are debounced: previous similar mutation is aborted if it was running when the new one started.
+**Mutations:** Mutations are cancelled: previous similar mutation is aborted if it was running when the new one started.
 Third argument in mutations is `AbortSignal`, which can be used e.g. for cancelling http requests.